dsrhaslab/lazyfs/reproduced-bugs/README.md

 ## Reproduce manually
 If you do not want to use Docker to reproduce the bugs, you can run yourself each bug.

 The scripts for each test are organized into directories by SUT.
 Inside each SUT directory, you will find a directory for each bug and crash consistency validation test.
 For instance, if we want run bug 6 of LevelDB, we should go to the directory `leveldb/leveldb-6`.
 In this directory, we will encounter the main script for this test, named `leveldb-6.sh`, along with other files that contain workloads and additional information.
-You will probably need to change all the scripts that end with `var.sh`, since these contain important paths for the experiments.
+You will probably need to change the script that ends with `var.sh` since this contains important paths for the experiments.

 Additionally, inside each SUT folder you will find a script for installing the SUT.
 In some cases, it is necessary to provide a version as argument for this script.
 You can find the version in the header of the desired script file of the bug or crash consistency validation test script.

-Certain test scripts require arguments.
+Certain test scripts also require arguments.
 Read the header of the desired script to understand what is needed.

 In summary, follow these steps to reproduce manually the bugs:
 1. Follow the instructions to install LazyFS.